MAHDI-Imen/M-M/logs.md

 #### To do
 - [ ] Read Unet paper
 - [ ] Read DL techniques for automatic MRI segmentation paper
+- [ ] Studying Robustness of Semantic Segmentation under Domain Shift in cardiac MRI: Library batch generators
 - [ ] Get familiar with the implemented code of Projet Ima206: halfway there

 - [ ] Add Histogram and vendor partition to utils.visualization

+- [ ] Use CrossEntropyLoss instead of BCEwithlogits
+- [ ] Evaluation for ed and es seperately
+- [ ] Verify the code for 3D in miseval: verify input format
+- [ ] Add more padding
+- [ ] Crop (256, 256)
+- [ ] Resampling uniform voxel spacing=1.25 : the whole image

-- [ ] Apply augmentations : spatial((rotation, crop), ): one at a time and then together.
+- [ ] Apply augmentations : spatial((rotation(composed of big and small rotation), crop), flip, elastic): one at a time and then together.
 Intensity(Blur, Gaussian noise, gamma augmentation, Brightness) : Make this as a pipeline

-- [ ] Early stopping
-- [ ] Use CrossEntropyLoss instead of BCEwithlogits
+- [ ] Test time augmentation